rodrigorribeiro/Language-Python/pcap-eidf/README.md

 # PCAP - Extract Images and Detect Faces
 > Read pcap files and extract all images files and detect does images contains a face

-This code in python can read pcap files and extract all images files and detect does images contains a face..
+This code in python can read pcap files and extract all images files and detect does images contains a face.

 ## Requirements